AlhusseinZaghloul/Selenium-Test-Automation-Framework-for-Ecommerce-Website/README.md

 # Selenium Test Automation Framework for Swag Labs Website

-A robust Selenium-based automation framework designed for end-to-end testing of web applications.
-Built using Java, TestNG, Maven,Log4J2, and Allure Reporting.
+This is a robust Selenium-based automation framework for testing web applications.
+It's built with Java, TestNG, Maven, Log4J2, and Allure Reporting, and leverages the Page Object Model (POM) for efficient test design.
+The framework's WebDriver management system is designed for flexibility and maintainability, utilizing the Abstract Factory, Factory Method, and Thread Local patterns to handle different browser types and ensure thread safety.

 ---